evkx/evkx.github.io/content/models/citroën/ë-c3_aircross/ë-c3_aircross/_index.md

 The Citroën ë-C3 Aircross has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-### Safety systems
+### Safety Systems

 [**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Citroën ë-C3 Aircross, this system prevents the wheels from locking during braking.

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Citroën ë-C3 Aircross, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Citroën ë-C3 Aircross, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.

 [**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Citroën ë-C3 Aircross, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.